 Healthy cattle fight off infections more effectively, and nutrition plays a huge role in that:

-• Consider supplements like Vitamin B-Complex, Vitamin C, and essential trace minerals such as Copper, Zinc, and Selenium to strengthen immunity.
+- Consider supplements such as Vitamin B-Complex, Vitamin C, and essential trace minerals such as Copper, Zinc, and Selenium to strengthen immunity.

 When cattle eat well after getting their BVD shot, their immune system works more effectively and builds stronger immunity.